True Bits in the book

 Kalevala.
 He suffers multiple tragedies that drive him to mass murder.

-Judgement – the card shows the Midgard Serpent and Naglfar (ship of nails).
-The serpent raises the sea against Asgard,
+Judgement – the Midgard Serpent raises the sea

-The site at Letocetum is owned and run by the National
+The Roman site at Letocetum is owned and run by the

-Trust.
-It’s close to Lichfield in Staffordshire, England.
+National Trust.
+It is close to Lichfield in Staffordshire, England.